-Christopher Finnerty is a partner in the firm’s Boston office and in the global brand equity and strategic distribution team representing clients in antitrust, internet strategy, retail price maintenance and distribution matters.
+Christopher Finnerty is a partner in the firm’s Boston office and in the global brand equity and strategic distribution team representing clients in antirust and competition litigation as well as internet strategy, retail price maintenance and distribution matters.
 He focuses his practice in the design and implementation of resale price maintenance strategies focusing on limiting online price erosion and gray market disruption in North America, Europe, Asia, and Australia for manufacturers.
-For the past 15 years, the brand equity team at K&L Gates has worked exclusively with product manufacturers designing and implementing innovative and effective distribution strategies that anticipate and combat the global gray market in order to support retail pricing goals.
+For the past 20 years, the brand equity team at K&L Gates has worked exclusively with product manufacturers designing and implementing innovative and effective distribution strategies that anticipate and combat the global gray market in order to support retail pricing goals.
 Christopher and his team have worked hand in hand with over a hundred of the world’s largest and most recognized corporations, designing go-to-market price strategies representing the distribution of hundreds of billions of dollars in products.
 Christopher consults on the impact of strategy variants globally and their potential pricing implications and product lifecycles.
-Christopher routinely litigates antitrust actions involving monopolization, exclusive dealing, and unfair trade practices.
+Christopher routinely litigates antitrust actions involving monopolization, exclusive dealing, the Robinson Patman Act, and unfair trade practices.

 The K&L Gates global brand equity and strategic distribution team has been the market leader in the development of optimized, global, go-to-market designs which encompass the realities of cross-border trade, ensure compliance with local regulatory regimes, and account for the bespoke goals and challenges of each manufacturer and its products in several distinctive ways: